sorieder/sorieder.github.io/_pages/domar/teachers-guide.md

 # About the Guide

 This supplement to the film takes an interdisciplinary approach.
 It places Carola’s narrative in a historical context and connects her experience to current events.
 The guide prompts students to consider how we evaluate information, and how we remember and commemorate the past.
-This guide serves as a standalone unit or as an addition to existing curriculum.
+This guide serves as a standalone unit or as an addition to existing curricula.

 Contains graded prompts, optional activities, and an annotated bibliography.